Zsolt Nagy (politician)

 Zsolt Nagy (born June 21, 1971 in Târgu Mureș) is a Romanian politician of Hungarian ethnicity.

-Since December 2004, he is the Minister for Communications and Information Technology, in the first government led by Călin Popescu-Tăriceanu (December 29, 2004 - April 5, 2007).
+From December 29, 2004 to April 5, 2007, he served as the Minister for Communications and Information Technology in the first government led by Călin Popescu-Tăriceanu.

 Currently is the CEO of Niro Investment Group, since 2017, having succeeded to gather relevant experience and partnership with national and international key players in the business environment.
 Niro Investment group has over 20 subsidiary companies and 2 humanitarian foundations, it has over 600 employees and develops and manages real estate properties.
-Zsolt Nagy has restructured, optimized the company internally and closed successful negotiations with Accor Group (Swissotel) and Corinthia Group for two important hotel projects in Romania.
+Nagy has restructured, optimized the company internally and closed successful negotiations with Accor Group (Swissotel) and Corinthia Group for two important hotel projects in Romania.

-Since 2007, he has been actively involved in business development and consultancy in: Real Estate, IT&C, M&A, Renewable Energy and Media.
-Main Achievements: closing 3 Hotel Management Agreements (Starwood/Sheraton, Corinthia, Accor/Swissotel).
-Developing Renewable Energy Projects: 4 wind farms and 2 photovoltaic plans, M&A in Telecom.
+Since 2007, he has been actively involved in business development and consultancy in real estate, IT&C, mergers and acquisitions (M&A), renewable energy, and media.
+Some of his achievements are: closing 3 hotel management agreements (Starwood/Sheraton, Corinthia, Accor/Swissotel), developing renewable energy projects (4 wind farms and 2 photovoltaic plans), and M&A in Telecom.

-During 2004-2007, he was the Minister for IT&C within the Romanian Government.
+During 2004–2007, he was the Minister for IT&C within the Romanian Government.
 Main achievements: launching 3rd GSM operator Cosmote (currently Telekom Romania), thus improving competitiveness in the telecom market and dropping the prices for endusers.
 Launching innovative projects: PLC (first time in Romania to provide Internet through Powerline Communication.
 G2C (Government to citizen projects): "Ghiseulvirtual.ro" - currently "ghiseul.ro" - as online payment interface for citizens to government.
 Restructuring of the Romanian Post.
 He also created and promoted the brand "Cre@tive Romania", thus attracting IT investors in Romania and promoting Romanian IT abroad.
 He also initiated legislation and regulation which made it possible for Romania to have one of the fastest Internet in Europe.
-Zsolt Nagy implemented internet access points for rural areas.
+Nagy implemented internet access points for rural areas.
 Not least, he was the one initiating and setting up the e-government Strategy of Romania.

-1995 - 2007 - Political Professional - Leader of Democratic Alliance of Hungarians in Romania as VicePresident.
+1995 - 2007 - Political Professional - Leader of Democratic Alliance of Hungarians in Romania as Vice President.
 Achievements: Chief of National Campaign Staff, Representative in European Peoples Party, Restructuring the organizations, Setting-up national training system.
 Implementing internet access points for rural areas, Organising National Congress of the Party.
 He has been an active part of Romanian leadership and politics.
 He was also member of the European Popular Party (1999 – 2004), contributing massively to promoting Romania at European level, especially targeting the promotion of the potential IT Romanian sector.